Last Updated: 5/22/23 | May 22nd, 2023

 Visit the Tokyo Tower

-Built in 1957 and resembling the Eiffel Tower, the Tokyo Tower is taller (at 333m) than its European version and made entirely of steel.
+Built in 1957 and resembling the Eiffel Tower, the Tokyo Tower is taller (at 333 meters/1,092 feet) than its European version and made entirely of steel.
+It was Tokyo’s tallest structure until the “Skytree” was built in 2010.
 You can pay to go all the way to the top floor to take in the view, but frankly, the main observation deck offers one that’s just as good.

 Visit the Samurai Museum